 Photo Credit: Laancla Photography

 I’ve found I am not alone in this.
-Nearly everyone reports experiencing something similar in their childhood; a sense of complete presence in their play, in which past and future ceased—however briefly—to exist.
+Nearly everyone reports experiencing something similar in their lifetime: a sense of complete presence in their play, in which past and future cease—however briefly—to exist.

 It is this “state of play” that is home to the most authentic versions of ourselves, free of labels, roles, judgments, and the binary value assignments of good or bad.

-Simple Wild Free is the culmination of my work to personally experience this freedom in my day-to-day life, and to ultimately help others experience the freedom of complete immersion in the simple bliss of being alive.
+Simple Wild Free is the culmination of my commitment to live this freedom in my day-to-day life, and to ultimately help others experience the freedom of complete immersion in the simple bliss of being alive.

 This is our birthright as human beings.

-Through retreats, workshops, courses, and community building, I help others follow their own path of self-discovery that leads them back to themselves through the creative act of play—whatever that looks like for them.
+Through learning simple habits for a healthy body, mind, and spirit, I help others follow their own path of self-discovery that leads them back to their most playful, grounded, and creative selves.

 I had an interest in perennial wisdom traditions as long as I can remember, and always felt at home with the mystical and esoteric.

 At fourteen, I attended my first yoga class.
 Immediately drawn to this beautiful science of self-realization, I continued to practice and underwent a rigorous 10-month yoga, dharma, and Ayurveda training at seventeen.